Jabernathy88/ndto/README.md

 ### Sunday sprint

-Will add link to Medium.com.
+Will add new link to Medium.com.

 (On days that I have limited access to my Macbook, I'll be practicing and planning on a Windows machine at these two sand-box websites: